bychok/ALAB320H-1-2-React/README.md

 ## Contributing

+This project was largely based on Liz's work.
+She's amazing.
 Contributions to this project are welcome.
-Please ensure to update tests as appropriate.

 ## License